 Since 1 July 2013, Defined Benefit assets for permanent employees over age 60 have been invested in the Conservative option.
-Before 1 July 2013 over age 60 Defined Benefit assets were invested in the Growth option.

-See the table on page 4 for the 5-year compound returns to 30 June 2019, after fees and taxes.
+See the table on page 3 for the 5-year compound returns to 30 June 2020, after fees and taxes.